1ukastesar/skautis-contacts/README.md

 Install with your package manager or download from https://www.python.org/downloads/

+> [!NOTE]
-> **Note:** The latest version of this app was tested on Python 3.11, but it should generally work with Python 3.8 and later.
+> The latest version of this app was tested on Python 3.11, but it should generally work with Python 3.8 and later.

 1. Create virtual environment:
 ```bash